 Don’t leave any more time than necessary between having unprotected sex and taking the morning after pill.
 The sooner you take it, the more likely it is to be effective.

-2. If you have diarrhoea or vomit after taking it, consult a doctor.
+2. If you have diarrhoea or vomiting after taking it, consult a doctor.

-If you are sick or have severe diarrhoea after taking the morning after pill, there is a risk that it won’t work.
-If this happens, you need to consult a doctor as soon as possible to check whether you need to take a second pill.
+If you are sick or have severe diarrhoea within 3 hours after taking the morning after pill, there is a risk that it won’t work.
+If this happens, you need to consult a doctor or pharmacist as soon as possible to check whether you need to take a second pill.

-3. Make sure you mention any medication you are taking to your pharmacist or doctor.
+3. Make sure you mention any medication you are taking or have taken recently and any medical problems you suffer from to your pharmacist or doctor.